-This plan has been developed in collaboration with the DEP, Cape May Planning Board, Cape May Environmental Commission and Planning Board Professionals and presented to the Planning Board on 2/10/2011 and 1/28/2025 and approved for submission to the DEP on date.
+This plan has been developed in collaboration with the DEP, Cape May Planning Board, Cape May Environmental Commission and Planning Board Professionals and presented to the Planning Board on 2/9/2016 and 1/28/2025 and approved for submission to the DEP by City Council on 2/4/2025.
 Upon receiving approval from the DEP on date, the MPAP was incorporated into the Conservation Element of the Master Plan by resolution on date, (see Appendix 1).
 All public access decisions made within the City of Cape May after this date will be consistent with this plan.